 What happened?

-So many many years ago, a social worker mentioned it to me, home education.
+So, many, many years ago, a social worker mentioned it to me, home education.

-I thought I've never heard of that.
+I thought, I've never heard of that.

-So I started looking into it.
+So, I started looking into it.

-Now you've got to know my family are incredibly well educated.
+Now, you've got to know my family are incredibly well educated.

-Um everybody in my family's got degrees up the yin-yang judges and doctors and lawyers and all that sort of stuff, right?
+Everybody in my family's got degrees up the yin-yang judges and doctors and lawyers and all that sort of stuff, right?

-So my family very, very educated.
+So, my family are very, very educated.

 We really value education.

-And then when this social worker mentioned it, I got curious.
+And then, when this social worker mentioned it, I got curious.

 I'm very curious, and I started asking questions.

-And one of the questions I asked is why did the British bring schools to India and South Africa and Australia?
+And one of the questions I asked is: why did the British bring schools to India and South Africa and Australia?

 Because empire wasn't an exercise in philanthropy, it was an exercise in pillaging and theft and plunder.

-Yeah, I'm with I'm with you now.
+Yeah, I'm with you now.

-I was I wouldn't have been like 15 years ago.
+I wouldn't have been like 15 years ago.

 I'd have thought, no, the British Empire was a wonderful thing.